Student Programming & Raider Entertainment (SPARE)

 - Work Films shifts as needed.

-The Games Student Manager will be required to work an average 10-12 hours per week at $12.00/hour (should you need additional hours due to financial concerns, you may request to work in the SPARE front office).
+The Sporting & Games Student Manager will be required to work an average 12-15 hours per week at $12.00/hour plus an additional 4-5 hours each football game day.
 In addition to the responsibilities of all Student Managers, the Student Games Manager has the following responsibilities:

 - Attend one-on-one meetings with designated full-time staff member;

-- Maintain a working Game Room activities budget;
+- Maintain a working operations & activities budget;

 - Solicit feedback from event attendees and communicate information received to Student Promotions Manager;

-- Develop new event ideas and initiatives for games-related programming
+- Develop new event ideas and initiatives for sporting or gaming-related programming

 - Attend any All Hands On Deck Events as requested by full-time staff**(see note at the bottom of the page);